VIA-Research/Intel-Gaudi-AI-benchmarks/README.md

 - Lee et al., “Debunking the CUDA Myth: Towards GPU-based AI Systems” [[link](https://arxiv.org/abs/2501.00210)]

-The source code will be released before the conference dates (June 21–25, 2025).

 ## Acknowledgement

 This research is funded by the generous support from the following organization: